-This is the Group's fourth Sustainability Statement that has been developed based on the Sustainability Reporting Guide.
+This Sustainability Statement has been developed based on the Sustainability Reporting Guide.
 The guidelines look beyond financial performance and corporate governance practices which are outlined in this annual report, to examine our non-financial performance relating to our internal and external communities as well as the environment.